heig-vd-dai-course/heig-vd-dai-course/05.03-smtp-and-ncat/01-course-material/README.md

 #### Connect to the SMTP server

-Now that Mailpit is running, you can send an email with Telnet.
+Now that Mailpit is running, you can send an email with ncat.

 Open a new terminal and run the following command: